 A series of passive and active park spaces will be incorporated in order to facilitate a healthy environment.
-Parks will be developed in each phase; located in areas that are visible along key streets; and evenly dispersed throughout the community in order to accommodate residents and visitors within a walkable radius.
+Parks will be developed in phases 2 and 3; located in areas that are visible along key streets; and evenly dispersed throughout the community in order to accommodate residents and visitors within a walkable radius.
 Furthermore, natural areas and woodlots will be preserved and thoroughly accessible.